We feel privileged to have such a supporting community around us.

 Bethlen Gabor Fund has helped us purchase new computers, projector and educational programs and also funded our new website in 2018.

-Also helped us update the audio system in Bocskai Hall for our school performances and funded the Bocskai Family Campin Queenscliff in 2019.
+Also helped us update the audio system in Bocskai Hall for our school performances and funded the Bocskai Family Camp Queenscliff in 2019.